Who Is Forming Your Child?

 Freedom Requires Prior Formation

-We often speak of freedom as the highest good.
+Freedom is often described as the highest good.

 But freedom without structure produces instability.